Skip to content

 Important performances now available in full on Theatre Encyclopaedia

 Watch Who's Afraid of Virginia Woolf by the Dutch Comedy in 1964, or Live, the 1979 video ballet by the Dutch National Ballet.
 You can now do so at the Theatre Encyclopaedia.
 Thanks to the crowdfunding campaign Being/Not Being.
-Theaterencyclopaedia had wanted for some time to put videos of a number of crown jewels from Dutch theatre performances on the internet.
+For some time, the Theaterencyclopedie had wanted to put videos of some of the crown jewels of Dutch theatre performances on the internet.
 A nice start has now been made on that.
 Through a Voordekunst action, even more money has been raised...

 Marjolijn van Kooten's 'Schijtluis' is honest and disconcerting